Lyndon State College: Residence Halls

 Half of the student population lived on campus in one of the nine residence halls.
 The Stonehenge residence hall complex was located on the southern end of campus and consisted of six residence halls: Whitelaw/Crevecoeur (first-year students), Arnold/Bayley, and Poland/Rogers.
 They were clustered around a central courtyard and shaped in a circle, hence the nickname "Stonehenge."
 Wheelock was a residence hall in the center of campus.
 Rita Bole was the newest of the residence halls, which featured apartment-style living for upperclassmen.
 The ninth hall, Grey House, was a living-learning community dedicated to performing community service on campus and in the local area.

 Athletics

 Lyndon State College teams participated as a member of the National Collegiate Athletic Association's Division III.
 The Hornets were a member of the North Atlantic Conference (NAC).

 Men's sports included baseball, basketball, cross country, lacrosse, soccer and tennis; while women's sports included basketball, cross country, soccer, softball, tennis and volleyball.
-Club sports teams included men's ice hockey, men's rugby, women's rugby, ultimate frisbee and a dance team. which included:
+Club sports teams included men's ice hockey, men's rugby, women's rugby, ultimate frisbee and a dance team.